Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 Seat height affects exit confidence

-A seat that is too low can make standing harder.
-Conversely, a well matched seat height can make the entire routine feel smoother.
-So we look at leg strength, height, and movement style before recommending a layout.
+A seat that is too low makes standing harder.
+A well-matched seat height makes the entire routine smoother.
+We look at leg strength, height, and movement style before recommending a layout.

 Controls

-If the controls are hard to read, the feature is not helping.
-Therefore, clear labeling and easy reach placement matter more than people expect.
-Many users prefer “less to think about.”
+If controls are hard to reach or read, the feature is not helping.
+Clear labeling and easy reach placement matter more than people expect.
+Many users prefer "less to think about."

 Long term value